Fur farming: Dog and cat

-The United States banned the import, export, and sale of products made from dog and cat fur in 2000.
+The trade in dog and cate fur is prohibited in several major markets.
+In the United States, the Dog and Cat Protection Act of 2000 banned the import, export, and sale of products made from dog and cat fur in 2000.

-Italy, France, Denmark, Greece, Belgium, and Australia ban the import of domestic cat and dog fur but the sale is still quasi-legal.
+Italy, France, Denmark, Greece, Belgium, and Australia have likewise banned the import of domestic cat and dog fur but the sale is still quasi-legal.